ResearchComputing/Documentation/docs/compute/filesystems.md

 associated with each snapshot of your `/home` or `/projects` directory, named using the time-stamp associated with the snapshot.

-> Note: The .snapshot directory is not visible to any utilities that list directory contents, so an ‘ls’ of the .snapshot directory will fail, although you can ‘cd’ to it.
+> Note: The `.snapshot` directory is not visible to any utilities that list directory contents, so an `ls -a` of the parent directory will not show `.snapshot`, although you can `cd` to it and list its contents with e.g. `ls -l $HOME/.snapshot`.

 ### File permissions, ownership, and group membership